-Firefighters are found in almost every community.
-They respond to a wide range of emergency situations, and are usually first on the scene for fires, accidents and other life-threatening scenarios.
-An online science degree in fire science can give current or aspiring firefighters a strong leadership foundation, as well as help them understand the scientific nature of a fire.
+An online science degree in fire science at the associate level can give current or aspiring firefighters a strong leadership foundation, as well as help them understand the scientific nature of a fire.
 Core curriculum typically includes general education courses, as well as in-depth information on fire prevention, fire behavior, fire protection, building codes and related topics.

 What Does an Associate Degree Program in Fire Science Entail?

 Full-time students can generally complete an associate degree in fire science online in about two years, although this varies from program to program.
 Most programs are designed to provide students with the analytical skills, scientific knowledge and communication prowess to work with other emergency personnel in crisis situations.
 Examples of core courses include:

 - Principles of Fire Behavior: This course focuses on how a fire begins, the chemical and physical changes that define its movement, the causes of dangerous situations like flameover and flashover, understanding the movements of a fire and how it grows, lessons on the chemical agents used to combat the flames, and more.

 - Fire Protection Systems: Provides instruction on how to protect homes, lives and property from an approaching fire, including understanding how fire acts in different structures.
 Also covers water supplies necessary to contain fire; suppressant systems such as sprinkler systems; the variety of chemical agents available for containment or extinguishing and how each affect individuals or the environment; responding to and maintaining fire alarm systems; ethical considerations of firefighting; and similar issues.